Telrodan/knb-portfolio/README.md

 # KNB-Portfolio Website

-This is a portfolio website showcasing my personal and professional projects, skills and experiences.
+This is a portfolio website showcasing my personal projects, skills and experiences.

 ## Features
-A clean and modern design
 An about section that provides a brief overview of who I am and what I do A works section where I display my projects, along with screenshots and descriptions A contact section that provides multiple ways to get in touch with me